sean-public/RecipeFilter/README.md

 ### Installing

+The fastest way to try it out is to directly install the latest CRX from Github [by clicking here](https://raw.githubusercontent.com/sean-public/RecipeFilter/master/RecipeFilter.crx).

 Once out of beta testing, you will be able to install from the [Google Web Store](https://chrome.google.com/webstore/category/extensions).

-The fastest way to try it out is to directly install the latest CRX from Github [by clicking here](https://raw.githubusercontent.com/sean-public/RecipeFilter/master/RecipeFilter.crx).
+### How it Works

+The extension quickly checks for the presence of a few common `div` classes and `itemtypes` that are used on recipe cards.
+If it finds a single recipe on the page, it displays it at the top in a cloned element with the rest of the page dimmed in the background.

+It preserves the formatting, images, and styling of the original recipe card as closely as possible; it doesn't try to "sanitize" or reformat the recipe.